ahrkat/ahrkat.github.io/_pages/about.md

   - /about.html
 ---

-THIS PAGE IS UNDER CONSTRUCTION :)

-HI.
+Hi.
+This is me.
 ======
-Hi.
-I am a research associate in the research programme “Societal Cohesion in Digital Media Environments” at the Center for Advanced Internet Studies (CAIS) and focus on polarization and societal cohesion.
-As a PhD student at the Computational Communication Science Lab at the University of Vienna, I am researching the potentials and challenges of automated detection of discrimination and hate speech.
-My research interests also include political phenomena in media discourses and methodological questions, especially in the field of automated content analysis and computational social science.
+I am a research associate at the Center for Advanced Internet Studies (Germany) in the research groups ‘Social Cohesion in Digital Media Environments’ and ‘Research Data and Methods’.
+As a PhD student at the ‘Computational Communication Science Lab’ at the University of Vienna, she is exploring the chances and challenges of automating racism detection in textual data.
+Her research interests include the interplay between social bias and CSS and other methodological questions, as well as political media discourses on topics such as migration or polarization.

 coming up.
 ======